jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received his B.S. degree in Software Engineering from China University of Geosciences, China.
+I received my B.S. degree in Software Engineering from China University of Geosciences, China.
 I am now a Ph.D student in University of Chinese Academy of Sciences.
-My research interests include computer vision, adversarial attack, adversarial training and reinforcement learning etc. He is the author of referred journals and conferences in IEEE CVPR, ACM Multimedia etc. I will graduate in June 2023 (expected).
+My research interests include computer vision, adversarial attack, adversarial training and reinforcement learning etc. I am the author of referred journals and conferences in CVPR, AAAI, ACM Multimedia etc. I will graduate in June 2023 (expected).
 Currently, I am looking for both academic and industrial job opportunities (especially post-doc positions regarding AI security) starting from Summer 2023.
 Feel free to connect if there are suitable opportunities!

 # 🔥 News